-- The history of the Aundha Nagnath Temple dates back to the period of the Pandavas.
-It is believed that Yudhistra first built this majestic temple during his exile.
+The history of the Aundha Nagnath Temple dates back to the period of the Pandavas.
+Yudhistra first built this majestic temple during his exile.

-- The Pandavas felt that some great God must be residing in this river and they began to remove the water.
+The Pandavas felt that some great God must be residing in this river and they began to remove the water.
 Beyond a point the water was boiling hot and Bhima struck the river thrice with his mace.
-They were taken aback when blood started oozing from the spot and a brilliant Linga emerged.
+Then blood started oozing from the spot and a brilliant Linga emerged.
 Yudhistra then built the temple and installed the Jyotirlinga.

 Significance of Aundha Nagnath Temple

-- The Nagesh Linga or the Aundha Nagnath Temple Jyotirlinga is known as the Adhya or the first Jyotirlinga on earth
+The Nagesh Linga or the Aundha Nagnath Temple Jyotirlinga is popular as the Adhya or the first Jyotirlinga on earth

-- Lord Shiva is addressed as Nagnath or Nageshwar since he has a snake around his neck
+Lord Shiva is Nagnath or Nageshwar since he has a snake around his neck

-- The Aundha Nagnath Temple structure is strong as it was built with stones from the Pandava period.
-Therefore, the temple is considered to be nearly 3000 years old
+The Aundha Nagnath Temple structure is strong as it consists stones from the Pandava period.
+Therefore, the temple is nearly 3000 years old

-- Aundha Nagnath Temple is a sacred site for followers of both Hinduism and Sikhism, and Sikh Gurus are known to have worshiped the Lord at this temple
+Aundha Nagnath Temple is a pious site for followers of both Hinduism and Sikhism, and Sikh Gurus worshiped the Lord at this temple

-- One of the shrines inside the Aundha Nagnath Temple complex houses the Runomochan Teerth as is also known as Saas Teerth and Bahu Teerth (Mother-in-law and Daughter-in-law).
-The Saas Teerth is known to have brackish water while the Bahu Teerth has sweet water.
+One of the shrines inside the Aundha Nagnath Temple complex houses the Runomochan Teerth as is also famous as Saas Teerth and Bahu Teerth (Mother-in-law and Daughter-in-law).
+The Saas Teerth has brackish water while the Bahu Teerth has sweet water.
 Once every 12 years during Kapila Shashti, the water from Kashi Ganga is offered here and the water of the teerth would turn crystal clear.